MetaMask/core/.github/pull_request_template.md

 - DEPRECATED:

-  - _Describe what was depreicated and why_
+  - _Describe what was deprecated and why_

 - SECURITY:
   - _These should not be in a standard PR and addressed using the Security Advisory process_